Moving to Scotland

 If you think your child might need extra support the first thing to do is speak to your child’s school or nursery.
 The support your child will get may not be exactly the same as any support they received before you moved to Scotland, but the school or nursery should listen to you and take into account the information you provide about their needs and previous support.
 If needed, the school may also look to do their own assessment of your child’s needs.
 As a parent or carer you have a right to be involved in this process and any support planning that happens next.

-The other sections on this page explain more about how the system in Scotland works.
-Elsewhere on our site, the Getting the right support pages explain how your child’s needs will be assessed, supported and planned.
+The other sections on this page explain more about how the education system in Scotland works.
+Elsewhere on our site, the Getting the right support section explain how your child’s needs will be assessed, supported and planned.

 More like this